Some Republicans attack Georgia votes, provide no evidence

 ATLANTA (AP) — Some Republicans renewed their attacks Monday on Democrat Joe Biden's lead over President Donald Trump in Georgia, with U.S. Sens.
 David Perdue and Kelly Loeffler taking the extraordinary step of calling for the resignation of Secretary of State Brad Raffensperger, the state's chief elections officer and a fellow member of the GOP.

-Republicans laid out a strategy to investigate but still presented no evidence of large-scale voter fraud in the balloting, saying they were still looking into ways to overturn Biden's lead of more than 10,000 votes.
+Republicans laid out a strategy to investigate but still presented no evidence of large-scale voter fraud in the balloting, saying they were still looking into ways to overturn Biden's lead of 11,000 votes.

 Georgia is one front in a nationwide scramble by Trump forces to question his loss in multiple states, after The Associated Press and other news organizations declared Biden the victor Saturday when he surpassed the 270 electoral vote threshold with victories in Pennsylvania and Nevada.
 The AP has not yet called the presidential race for Georgia's 16 electoral votes.

-“The facts are the facts, regardless of outcomes," Gabriel Sterling, who oversaw the implementation of the state's new voting system, said at a news conference.
-“That’s one of the things we’re focusing on here is getting our count accurate and right, giving accurate information so at the end of the day everybody, regardless of whose side won and whose side lost, understands that in Georgia we had an actual accurate outcome."
+“Does it rise to the numbers or margin necessary to change the outcome to where President Trump is given Georgia’s electoral votes?
+That is unlikely," Raffensperger said.

-Other Republicans have been more cautious, with Gov. Brian Kemp, House Speaker David Ralston and Lt.
-Gov. Geoff Duncan all supporting the accuracy of the count in a joint Friday statement.
-Duncan told CNN on Monday morning, “At this point, we’ve not seen any sort of credible examples” of voter fraud or irregularities.
+Elected in 2018, Raffensperger has overseen the rollout of Georgia's new voting system, which features touchscreen machines that print paper ballots read by a scanner.
+After the coronavirus pandemic began, he strongly encouraged voters to vote by mail, despite criticism from other Republicans.

-But Loeffler and Perdue, who face a pair of Jan.
-5 runoffs against Democrats that will determine party control of the U.S. Senate, blamed Raffensperger for “mismanagement and lack of transparency."
+Loeffler and Perdue, who face a pair of Jan.
+5 runoffs against Democrats that will determine party control of the U.S. Senate, accused Raffensperger of “mismanagement and lack of transparency.”

 Perdue said the GOP is trying to flip the deficit before the state certifies overall results.